Nick McCarthy: Franz Ferdinand

 In 2001 McCarthy moved to Glasgow.
-There he met vocalist and co-guitarist Alex Kapranos at a party.
+There he met vocalist and lead guitarist Alex Kapranos at a party.
 The two met up with Paul Thomson who had played drums with The Yummy Fur.
 With the addition of Bob Hardy, the band became Franz Ferdinand.
-Although McCarthy was classically trained on the piano and double bass, he initially tried his hand on drumming but then became the band's guitarist, keyboardist, backing vocalist and (co-)songwriter.
+Although McCarthy was classically trained on the piano and double bass, he initially tried his hand on drumming but then became the band's rhythm guitarist, keyboardist, backing vocalist and (co-)songwriter.

 McCarthy left the band in 2016 to focus on family matters and other musical projects.

 Nitsch

-Nitsch is McCarthy's latest band project, together with the Austrian actor Niklas Mitteregger.
-In July 2022 they released their debut single "Mutant Funk" on the Staatsakt label.The label described the song as "highly energetic indie rock with a suicide-like electronic twist".
-Their second single "Is ok" was released in November 2022.
+Together with actor Niklas Mitteregger and producer and mixer Emin Corrado McCarthy forms the band Nitsch.

+It´s his latest band project.
+They have been signed to the German label Staatsakt since 2022.

+Their debut single "Mutant Funk" was released in July 2022.
+Musically, the song is described by the label as "high-energy indie rock with Suicide's electro twist."
+The single "Is ok" followed in November 2022.
+They released their single "Ende der Welt" in Spring 2023.
+Their debut album Bar von Josefine was released in September 2024.
+They released their latest single "Beschissene Party" in December 2024.

 Ströme x Nick McCarthy

 In 2022, Nick McCarthy collaborated with the band Ströme.
 Together they released the singles "Right Now", "Stadlberg" and "Das Modul" on Compost Records.
 In these songs they used the legendary modular synthesizer Moog IIIp, the same machine the Beatles used to record some of their greatest songs in the 1960s.